Are Large Language Models Capable of Generating Human-Level Narratives?: Data Collection and Annotation

 \section{Data Collection and Annotation}

 Films are our culture's \textit{Gesamtkunstwerk} (or ``total work of art'') according to \citet{michelson1991your}, and our mass market vehicle for telling narratives \cite{balio2013major}.
-As such, we take films as a basis for exploring the stories our culture tells itself.
+Thus, we take films as a basis for exploring the stories our culture tells itself.
+The narratives we examine are condensed versions of some of the most intricate storylines humans create—those found in movies.
+While these synopses focus on key plot developments, they should not be considered simple or straightforward.
 In this section, we will describe first how we built our dataset of film plots, and then we will describe our annotation approach to study the plots' discourse structures.